 Businesses that dispose of chemical waste are responsible for identifying the hazards they could present through a thorough risk assessment.
 Safe working practices should always be adhered to, and staff should undergo regular training to ensure that they understand best practice.

 A guide to cleaning product disposal

-You can find out whether the cleaning products that you wish to dispose of are classed as hazardous by carefully reading the product labels to check their CLP classification, as well as the UK guidelines on hazardous waste, which will also tell you how to legally dispose of them if they are.
+You can discover whether the cleaning products that you’re trying to dispose of are classed as hazardous by carefully reading the product labels to check their CLP classification, as well as the UK guidelines on hazardous waste, which will also tell you how to legally dispose of chemical cleaning products.
 We also recommend that the Safety Data Sheets (SDS) are consulted for advice and guidelines on disposal.

-Preventing and managing cleaning product waste
+Managing cleaning product waste